What would life be like without baseball?

 Without baseball, my multiple Rawlings gloves lie in a bin in the cold garage.
 I sometimes put one of them on for a moment when I’m putting trash in the garbage cans.

-Without baseball, the kids don’t beg me to play wiffle ball or catch with them when I get home from work.
+Without baseball, the kids don’t beg me to play catch or wiffle ball with them when I get home from work.
 They don’t beg me to do anything.
 There are no little league teams to coach.
 No fungoes to hit.

 Without baseball, there are no extra-inning, West Coast games to keep me up until the middle of the night.
 I am well rested.
 Yet restless.